integrated-ethics/web/content/labs/media-literacy/media-literacy-worksheet.md

 Answer the following questions about article 2.

-1. Do you believe that the product described in the first article is the best solution to the need of the author of this module for backup power?
+1. Do you believe that the product described in the first article is the best solution to the need of the author of this lab for backup power?

 2. What are the positives to the battery backup solution in comparison